a-karic/hokify-backend-challenge/README.md

 # Work Notes

 * Prepare project so I can have env for jest tests and also some running server so I can test it in the browser as well.
+* Before writing test I would like to have interfaces ready, according to the specs the input has to be an object {}.
+The key in all cases seems to be a string, but the value can be different (string, null, undefined, object).
+I will give it a name IUpdateObjectInput and use it in `updateObject` function.
+The return type should be a normal object, except that the array element can have "_id".
+Also it looks like there is no array nesting according to the specs, but I should ask this question.

 # Specs
 Link: https://gist.github.com/simllll/a130e1c81c66ab1a3c3cdb51025f95df#file-hokify-backend-coding-challenge1-md